servirtium/README/starting-a-new-implementation-step-10.md

-## 10 Fail a playback step if the request is not as previously recorded
+# Step 10.
+Fail a playback step if the request is not as previously recorded

 That is any of **URL**, **method**, **request header**, or **request body**.
 If they are different in playback than they were in the prior recordings then servertium's playback needs to deliberately fail.
 If the recorder has a